shinebig/media-chooser/Readme.md

 });
 ```

-## Changing style
+## Customize style

-You can customize widget's appearance by embedding own CSS:
+You can customize the Media Chooser's appearance by passing in your own CSS (see below for reference):

 ```javascript
 Chute.MediaChooser.choose({